ibm-cloud-docs/Cloudant/guides/pagination-bookmarks.md

 ## Pagination of views
 {: #pagination-of-views}

-MapReduce views, secondary indexes which are defined by key/value pairs emitted from user-supplied JavaScript functions, can be queried in a similar way to the `_all_docs` endpoint but with the `GET /<db>/_design/<ddoc>/_view/<view>` endpoint instead.
+MapReduce views, secondary indexes, which are defined by key/value pairs produced from user-supplied JavaScript functions, can be queried in a similar way to the `_all_docs` endpoint but with the `GET /<db>/_design/<ddoc>/_view/<view>` endpoint instead.
 You can define your query in the following ways:

 - Spool all the data from a view with no parameters.
 - Include document bodies by supplying `include_docs=true`.
-- Choose the range of keys required by using `startkey`/`endkey`, but in this case, the data type of the keys may not be a string.
+- Choose the range of keys that are required by using `startkey`/`endkey`, but in this case, the data type of the keys might not be a string.

-Another complication is that unlike the primary index, where every `_id` is unique, there may be many entries in a secondary index with the same key, for example, lots of entries where the key is `"mammal"`.
+Another complication is that unlike the primary index, where every `_id` is unique, the secondary index might have entries with the same key.
+For example, lots of entries that include the key `"mammal"`.
 This situation makes pagination by using only `startkey`/`endkey` tricky, so there are other parameters to help: `startkey_docid`/`endkey_docid`.

 ```http
 # get first page of cities by country